 This was exactly what I was looking for!
 There is no entrance fee but the area is beautiful and clean.

 Known for: Snorkeling & Vintage boats on the beach

 Playa Lagun is very highly rated on Tripadvisor and the reason that I only gave it 6 out of 10 is because it’s much better for snorkeling than a day at the beach.
 The actual beach area is quite small and there are no facilities or shade.
 There was a smoothie stand but it was not open.
-Also, we saw signs for massages but there was no one there.
+Also, I saw signs for massages but there was no one there.
 I do really like how the vintage boats on the beach add character.
 But I’d definitely recommend going to one of the other beaches if you are not snorkeling.

 While the beaches on Curacao are spectacular, I would highly recommend a trip out to Klein Curacao.
 The sand on Klein Curacao is so soft and white while the water is crystal clear!
 Add the fact that it’s uninhabited, it feels like paradise on Earth!
 Or if you prefer more of a beach party atmosphere, head down south to the Mambo Beach area where you’ll feel transported to Miami!

 I hope this round up of the best beaches in Curacao was helpful and please read my other Curacao travel guides for more tips!